 Bedrooms at the Serena are simple and colourful - they make a good base for a night

-BedroomThe bedrooms at Lake Manyara Serena Lodge are comfortable but impersonal: practical bases for a night.
+BedroomThe rooms at Lake Manyara Serena Lodge are comfortable, rather impersonal, practical bases for a night.
 Their thick, white, stone walls are clad with dense creepers and topped with thatch.
-The rooms are all close together; some in double-storey units.
-To get the best view of Lake Manyara, we recommend the first-floor rooms, which come with a small veranda.
+The rooms are all close together, some in double-storey units.
+To get the best view of Lake Manyara, we recommend the first-floor rooms, which come with a small, half-crescent veranda about 3m long and a maximum of 1.5m wide, set with two directors' chairs.
+The fan table from the room can be taken outside.

-Inside, each is quite simple with white walls and floors of rust-coloured stone.
+Inside, each room is quite simple with white walls and floors of polished red cement or blue tiles (changing to the latter being the general plan).
 A red bedspread adorns the bed (which can be double or twin), framed by a mosquito net and backed by a vibrant wall hanging.
 A rug lies in front of a dark wood bedside table and there are a couple of bedside lights.
-Each bedroom has a telephone, a wooden cupboard, a small chair and mosquito spray.
+Each bedroom has an internal, a wooden cupboard, a small chair and mosquito spray.

-Equally simple are the en-suite bathrooms.
-In each, a kidney-shaped mirror hangs over the sink, which is set into a wooden surround laid out with complimentary toiletries.
-A white-tiled shower, flush toilet and a hairdryer complete the package.
+Equally simple are the en-suite, 2.5m x 2.5m bathroom-loo combinations.
+In each, a kidney-shaped mirror hangs over the basin, which is set into a wooden surround laid out with complimentary toiletries.
+A white-tiled shower (no bath tub), flush toilet and a hairdryer complete the facilities.